Traveling To Tenerife, Spain

 Citizens who reside in the US will be happy to know that they don't require a specific visa to travel to Spain for tourism purposes.

-Certain agreements between the European Union and the United States allow US citizens to enjoy visa-free travel to the Schengen Area, and this of course includes Spain.
-However, US citizens will need to meet the specific travel requirements before departure.
+Certain agreements between the European Union and the United States allow US citizens to enjoy visa-free travel to the Schengen Area, including Spain.
+However, US citizens must meet the specific travel requirements before departure.

 Another mandatory document US Citizens will require is the Spain Health Control Form (FCS).